keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-the-oxygen-apocalypse.md

 ### ...and the oceans bled

+For two billion years, the S-clock ticked along, but under the dampening of the seas the oxygen never esacped to the atmosphere.
+The oceans had a natural buffer -- they contained iron.

 ![Ferromanganese nodules on the sea floor](/images/crab-coral-hires.jpg)

 Ferromanganese nodules on the sea floor.
 [North Atlantic Stepping Stones expedition](https://oceanexplorer.noaa.gov/expedition-feature/okeanos-ex2104-features-nodule/).
 NOAA, [[Public domain](https://www.omao.noaa.gov/image-licensing-usage-info)]